Hyperbolic groups acting improperly: Conditions for quotients to be CAT

-which represents an element of $K$, there exists an $i$ so that \begin{enumerate} \item $\orbit{\alpha} = \orbit{\alpha_i}, \orbit{\beta} = \orbit{\beta_i}$ and $\orbit{\gamma} = \orbit{\gamma_i}$; \item $g_1 \in E_{\orbit{\alpha_i}} g_{\tau_i,\alpha_i} E_{\overline{\orbit{\beta_i}}} K_{t(\orbit{\alpha_i})}$; \item $g_2 \in E_{\orbit{\beta_i}} g_{\tau_i,\beta_i} E_{\overline{\orbit{\gamma_i}}} K_{t(\orbit{\beta_i})}$; and \item $g_3 \in E_{\orbit{\gamma_i}} g_{\tau_i,\gamma_i} E_{\overline{\orbit{a_i}}} K_{t(\orbit{\gamma_i})}$; \end{enumerate} \end{proposition} \begin{proof} Choose the $2$--cells $\tau_i$ to be representatives of the $\Stab(\sigma)$--orbits of $2$--cells (together with a fixed vertex to label the boundary -- so that a single orbit may appear up to three times in the list).
+which represents an element of $K$, there exists an $i$ so that \begin{enumerate} \item $\orbit{\alpha} = \orbit{\alpha_i}, \orbit{\beta} = \orbit{\beta_i}$ and $\orbit{\gamma} = \orbit{\gamma_i}$; \item $g_1 \in E_{\orbit{\alpha_i}} g_{\tau_i,\alpha_i} E_{\orbit{\backwards{\beta_i}}} K_{t(\orbit{\alpha_i})}$; \item $g_2 \in E_{\orbit{\beta_i}} g_{\tau_i,\beta_i} E_{\orbit{\backwards{\gamma_i}}} K_{t(\orbit{\beta_i})}$; and \item $g_3 \in E_{\orbit{\gamma_i}} g_{\tau_i,\gamma_i} E_{\orbit{\backwards{\alpha_i}}} K_{t(\orbit{\gamma_i})}$. \end{enumerate} \end{proposition} \begin{proof} Choose the $2$--cells $\check\tau_i$ to be representatives of the $\Stab(\check\sigma)$--orbits of $2$--cells (together with a fixed vertex to label the boundary -- so that a single orbit may appear up to three times in the list).

-Suppose first that the condition about paths of form \eqref{eq:form of path} representing elements of $K$ is satisfied, and suppose that $p$ is an edge-loop of length $2$ in $\link(\sigma)$ which is labelled by $1$--cells $\alpha', \beta', \gamma'$, in order.
+Suppose first that the condition about paths of form \eqref{eq:form of path} representing elements of $K$ is satisfied, and suppose that $p$ is a loop of length $3$ in $\link(\check\sigma)$ which is labeled by $1$--cells $\check\alpha', \check\beta', \check\gamma'$, in order.
 By Lemma \ref{l:no loop of length 3 - dont fill} there exists a $CG(\mc{Y})$--path $\lambda$ of the form \eqref{eq:form of path} which is the label of an unscwolification of $p$.
 Because of our hypothesis, there exists an $i$ so that conditions (1)--(4) are satisfied.
 By Proposition \ref{p:bound a corner} the $CG(\mc{Y})$--path $\lambda$ $K$--bounds a corner at each of its three corners, and so by Lemma \ref{lem:bounds a 2-cell} the path $p$ bounds a $2$--cell, as required.

-Conversely, suppose that every edge-loop of length $3$ in $\link(\sigma)$ bounds a $2$--cell, and consider a $CG(\mc{Y})$--path $\lambda$ of the form \eqref{eq:form of path} which represents an element of $K$.
-By Lemma \ref{l:no loop of length 3 - dont fill} the scwolification $p$ of $\lambda$ is an immersed edge-path of length $3$, which hence must bound a $2$--cell, $\tau$ say.
-Suppose that $\tau_i$ is the representative in the $\Stab(\sigma)$--orbit of the $2$--cell $\tau$, so condition (1) is satisfied.
+Conversely, suppose that every loop of length $3$ in $\link(\check\sigma)$ bounds a $2$--cell, and consider a $CG(\mc{Y})$--path $\lambda$ of the form \eqref{eq:form of path} which represents an element of $K$.
+By Lemma \ref{l:no loop of length 3 - dont fill} the scwolification of a lift of $\lambda$ is (the idealization of) an immersed path of length $3$.
+This immersed path must then bound a $2$--cell $\check\tau$.
+Suppose that $\check\tau_i$ is the representative in the $\Stab(\check\sigma)$--orbit of the $2$--cell $\check\tau$, so condition (1) is satisfied.
 According to Lemma \ref{l:tau-loop}, applied to all three corners of this $2$--cell, the path $\lambda$ satisfies conditions (2)--(4).
 This finishes the proof. \end{proof}